mtarekmohamed/AsLOV2-Simulations-ML/README.md

-# AsLOV2-Simulations-ML
-Allosteric Mechanism of AsLOV2 domain revealed using MD + ML
-# Dynamics of Hydrogen Bonds in the Secondary Structures of Allosteric Protein *Avena sativa* Phototropin 1
+# Dynamics of Hydrogen Bonds in the Secondary Structures of Allosteric Protein *Avena sativa* Phototropin 1 (MD + ML)

 This repository accompanies the study: